Depakote delayed-release tabletsPronunciation

 - If you have any questions about Depakote delayed-release tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Depakote delayed-release tablets is to be used only by the patient for whom it is prescribed.
+- Depakote delayed-release tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If using Depakote delayed-release tablets for an extended period of time, obtain refills before your supply runs out.